 In Hadoop File System (HDFS) operations such as input file loading and result file writing, give rise to network burstiness due to a high amount of data replication across cluster nodes in a very short time span.

 The data shuffling phase in MapReduce also tends to create many-to-one bursts when multiple mapper nodes terminate and send their results to reducer nodes in the network.

-Even though it is recommended to migrate from TCP collapse to Priority Flow Control (PFC), Quantized Congestion Notification (QCN), and Data Center TCP (DCTCP), these protocols are not widely implemented in today’s Web and other cloud-based networks.
+Even though it is recommended to migrate from TCP collapse to Priority Flow Control (PFC), Quantized Congestion Notification (QCN), and Data Center TCP (DCTCP), these protocols are not widely implemented in the today’s Web and other cloud-based networks.
 That’s because it would require a costly and complex upgrade of the hardware and software in multiple nodes of the network.
-As these protocols cannot solve the complete problem, they handle short lived traffic flows or micro bursts.
+As well these protocols could not solve the complete problem instead they could handle short lived traffic flows or micro bursts.

-One solution for the above problem is to use an underlying platform supported framework like Broadcom’s Smart-Buffer technology.
-It offers a proven approach for delivering cost-effective packet buffer performance and is well suited for modern data center switches running cloud applications.
+One solution for the above problem is to use Broadcom’s Smart-Buffer technology which offers a proven approach to delivering cost-effective packet buffer performance and well suited for modern data center switches running cloud applications.